Kevin Batz

 +49 241 80 21206

-I am a PhD student and member of the FRAPPANT project at the Software Modeling and Verification Group headed by Professor J.-P. Katoen.
+I am a PhD candidate and member of the FRAPPANT project at the Software Modeling and Verification Group headed by Professor J.-P. Katoen.
 My research interests include the semantics of (heap-manipulating) probabilistic programs as well as techniques and calculi enabling their (preferably automated) verification.
 Moreover, I have co-developed Weighted Programming — a programming paradigm for specifying mathematical models.

 You can find me on dblp and Google Scholar.